software-students-fall2024/4-containers-straighta-1/machine-learning-client/readme.txt

 Code related to the machine learning client goes in this folder.

-ml_client have function called process_img, which will both:
+ml_client have function called process_image, which will both:
     - store result data in database
     - return informations